Your sales process should be the path of least resistance to maximum sales.

 3. Is it customized or an off-the-shelf, “one size fits all” sales process?

 Don’t force your salespeople to make a mental leap when attempting to apply the sales process.
 They should never ask the question, “How does this apply to me”?
 It should be seamless to their daily activities.
-Do the customization work required to create or modify your sales process.
+Do the customization work required to create or modify each step and associated activities.
 It should be the path of least resistance for acquiring sales.

 4. Does it encourage value-focused interactions with your customers?

-Reducing a sales call to product/price-focused discussions is an indicator that the sales process (or the training) needs a redo.
+Reducing a sales call to product/price-focused discussions is an indicator that your process (or your sales training program) needs a redo.
 Salespeople do best when they can walk through the sales process and uncover the prospects perceptions of value.
 From that, they can apply the right solution.
-Your sales process should promote business-focus conversations that position your salespeople as advisors, rather that product/price driven reps.
+Your steps should promote business-focus conversations that position your salespeople as advisors, rather that product/price driven reps.

-5. Is it too complex or too simplistic for sales reps to use?
+5. Is your sales process too complex or too simplistic for sales reps to use?

 Too many steps can confuse the sales rep (and buyer).
 Too few steps can underserve the needs of the customer journey.
 Do you have a sufficient prospecting step or is it underdeveloped?
 How about your trust-building step?
 What is the effectiveness of your qualifying process?
 Do your sales reps have a process for presenting your solution through the lens of the buyers perception of value.. or is it a canned presentation?

-Bottom line, your sales process should be easy to understand from the initial training, adequately meet the needs of the buying process and easy to implement after a period of reinforcement.
+Bottom line, your method to making sales should be easy to understand from the initial training, adequately meet the needs of the buying process and easy to implement after a period of reinforcement.
 In addition, it must also be robust enough to handle the more complex sales opportunities – purchase committees, team selling, etc.

 6. Do sales managers embrace it as the best way to coach their sales reps?